 Convexity is an additional measure used to understand a security's or Account's interest rate sensitivity.
 Convexity measures the rate of change of duration in response to changes in interest rates.
 With respect to a security's price, a larger convexity (positive or negative) may imply more dramatic price changes in response to changing interest rates.
 Convexity may be positive or negative.
-Negative convexity implies that interest rate increases result in increased duration, meaning increased sensitivity in prices in response to rising interest rates.
+Negative convexity implies that interest rate increases result in increased duration, and that interest rate decreases result in declining duration (i.e. increased sensitivity in prices in response to rising and/or declining interest rates).
 Thus, securities with negative convexity, which may include bonds with traditional call features and certain mortgage-backed securities, may experience greater losses in periods of rising interest rates.
-Accordingly, Accounts holding such securities may be subject to a greater risk of losses in periods of rising interest rates.
+Accordingly, Accounts holding such securities may be

-Risks Associated with the London Interbank Offered Rate ("LIBOR") Transition and Reference Benchmarks.
+Risks Associated with the London Interbank Offered Rate Transition and Reference Benchmarks.
 The London Interbank Offered Rate ("LIBOR") was the offered rate for short-term Eurodollar deposits between major international banks.
 The terms of investments, financings or other transactions (including certain derivatives transactions) to which an Account may be a party have historically been tied to LIBOR.
-In connection with the global transition away from LIBOR led by regulators and market participants, LIBOR was last published on a representative basis at the end of June 2023.
-Alternative reference rates to LIBOR have been established in most major currencies and markets in these new rates are continuing to develop.
-The full impact of the transition on an Account or the financial instruments in which an Account invests cannot yet be fully determined.
+In connection with the global transition away from LIBOR led by regulators and market participants, as a result of benchmark reforms, LIBOR was last published on a representative basis at the end of June 2023.
+Alternative reference rates to LIBOR have been established in most major currencies and markets in these new rates are continuing to develop (e.g., the Secured Overnight Financing Rate (SOFR) for USD-LIBOR).
+While the transition from LIBOR has been substantially completed, there remains residual risks associated with the transition that may impact markets or particular investments and, as such, the full impact of the transition on an Account or the financial instruments in which an Account invests cannot yet be fully determined.

-In addition, interest rates or other types of rates and indices which are classed as "benchmarks" have been the subject of ongoing national and international regulatory reform, including under the European Union regulation on indices used as benchmarks in financial instruments and financial contracts (known as the "Benchmarks Regulation").
-The Benchmarks Regulation has been enacted into United Kingdom law by virtue of the European Union (Withdrawal) Act 2018 (as amended), subject to amendments made by the Benchmarks (Amendment and Transitional Provision) (EU Exit) Regulations 2019 (SI 2019/657) and other statutory instruments.
+In addition, interest rates or other types of rates and indices which are classed as "benchmarks" have been the subject of ongoing national and international regulatory reform, including under the European Union regulation on indices used as benchmarks in financial instruments and financial contracts (known as the "Benchmarks" Regulation").
+The Benchmarks Regulation has been enacted into UK law by virtue of the European Union (Withdrawal) Act 2018 (as amended), subject to amendments made by the Benchmarks (Amendment and Transitional Provision) (EU Exit) Regulations 2019 (SI 2019/657) and other statutory instruments.
 Following the implementation of these reforms, the manner of administration of benchmarks has changed and may further change in the future, with the result that relevant benchmarks may perform differently than in the past, the use of benchmarks that are not compliant with the new standards by certain supervised entities may be restricted, and certain benchmarks may be eliminated entirely.
 Such changes could cause increased market volatility and disruptions in liquidity for instruments that rely on or are impacted by such benchmarks.
 Additionally, there could be other consequences which cannot be predicted.